 Great Missenden, Buckinghamshire HP16 0BD

 Richard is an artist and art historian.
 He has painted in oils and watercolours for many years and is now exploring acrylics.
 He continues to develop his textile work which involves fabric collage with both machine and hand stitching ('painting' with fabric and thread).
 Richard has written seven books on drawing, design and embroidery.
 He gives lectures to branches of the Embroiderers' Guild; Women's Institutes; Probus, and the National Association of the Decorative and Fine Arts Society.
+Richard has been teaching for 55 years and has a missionary zeal to help people to overcome their terrors of drawing.

 Website: Richard Box